aaronawylo/2800-202310-DTC02/README.md

 QuickQueue provides the following features:

 - A sign-up and login feature
-- Profile page that stores saved games and played games
+- Profile page that stores saved games, played games, and preferred genres
 - Trending Page of the currently most popular games
 - Questionnaire to personalize your recommendations for you
 - Recommended Page that takes your questionnaire answers into account